faded53222/NSWord/README.md

 The majority of the project's work is presented in Jupyter Notebook format.

-``NSWord.ipynb`` encompass the primary processes of the project, including dataset creation, model structure, training, testing and SHAP interpretability.
+``NSWord.ipynb`` encompasses the primary processes of the project, including dataset creation, model structure, training, testing and SHAP interpretability.

 ``Draw_Graphs.ipynb`` is responsible for generating the various graphs used for analysis.

 ``m6Anet.ipynb`` contains an implementation of [m6Anet](https://github.com/GoekeLab/m6anet/tree/master), with identical training data and tasks as in ``NSWord.ipynb``.

-In addition, we also provide a basic Python and command-line version for model training and testing, located in the ``python_ver`` folder.
+In addition, we provide a basic Python and command-line version for model training and testing, located in the ``python_ver`` folder.

 Example:
 ```bash